-Stockholder Transaction Expenses Sales Load (as a percentage of offering price) {0/0} (1) Offering Expenses (as a percentage of offering price) {0/0} (2) Dividend Reinvestment Plan Fees None (3) Total Stockholder Transaction Expenses (as a percentage of offering price) % Annual Expenses (as a Percentage of Net Assets Attributable to Common Stock) (4) Base Management Fee 3.23% (5) Incentive Fee Payable Under the Investment Management Agreement 2.12% (6) Interest Payments on Borrowed Funds 3.73% (7) Other Expenses (estimated for the current fiscal year) 2.60%(8) Acquired Fund Fees and Expenses 0.01 % (9) Total Annual Expenses (estimated) 11.68 % (5)(10)
+Stockholder Transaction Expenses Sales Load (as a percentage of offering price) 0/0 (1) Offering Expenses (as a percentage of offering price) 0/0 (2) Dividend Reinvestment Plan Fees None (3) Total Stockholder Transaction Expenses (as a percentage of offering price) % Annual Expenses (as a Percentage of Net Assets Attributable to Common Stock) (4) Base Management Fee 3.98% (5) Incentive Fee Payable Under the Investment Management Agreement 2.17% (6) Interest Payments on Borrowed Funds 5.09% (7) Other Expenses (estimated for the current fiscal year) 2.61%(8) Acquired Fund Fees and Expenses 0.01 % (9) Total Annual Expenses (estimated) 13.86 % (5)(10)

 - (1) In the event that securities to which this prospectus relates are sold to or through underwriters or agents, a corresponding prospectus supplement will disclose the applicable sales load. - (2) In the event that we conduct an offering of any of our securities, a corresponding prospectus supplement will disclose the estimated offering expenses because they will be ultimately borne by the Company. - (3) The expenses of the dividend reinvestment plan are included in "Other Expenses" in the table.
-See "Dividend Reinvestment Plan." - (4) Net Assets Attributable to Common Stock equals estimated average net assets for the current fiscal year and is based on our net assets at September 30, 2014. - (5) Our base management fee under the Investment Management Agreement is based on our gross assets, less cash and cash equivalents, which includes assets acquired using leverage, including any leverage incurred under this prospectus, and is payable monthly in arrears.
-The management fee referenced in the table above is based on our gross assets less cash and cash equivalents, of \$232 million as of September 30, 2014 and includes \$20 million of assets estimated to be acquired in the current fiscal year using leverage.
+See "Dividend Reinvestment Plan." - (4) Net Assets Attributable to Common Stock equals estimated average net assets for the current fiscal year and is based on our net assets at March 31, 2014. - (5) Our base management fee under the Investment Management Agreement is based on our gross assets, which includes assets acquired using leverage, including any leverage incurred under this prospectus, and is payable monthly in arrears.
+The management fee referenced in the table above is based on our gross assets of \$262 million as of March 31, 2014 and includes \$20 million of assets estimated to be acquired in the current fiscal year using leverage.
 See "Investment Management and Administration Agreements Investment Management Agreement." - (6) Our incentive fee payable under the Investment Management Agreement consists of two parts:

-The first part, which is payable quarterly in arrears, subject to a "Fee Cap and Deferral Mechanism" equals 20% of the excess, if any, of our "Pre-Incentive Fee Net Investment Income" over a 1.75% quarterly (7% annualized) hurdle rate and a "catch-up" provision measured as of the end of each calendar quarter.
-Under this provision, in any calendar quarter, our Advisor receives no incentive fee until our net investment income equals the hurdle rate of 1.75% but then receives, as a "catch-up," 100% of our Pre-Incentive Fee Net Investment Income with respect to that portion of such Pre-Incentive Fee Net Investment Income, if any, that exceeds the hurdle rate but is less than 2.1875%.
+The first part, which is payable quarterly in arrears, equals 20% of the excess, if any, of our "Pre-Incentive Fee Net Investment Income" over a 1.75% quarterly (7% annualized) hurdle rate and a "catch-up" provision measured as of the end of each calendar quarter.
+Under this provision, in any calendar quarter, our Advisor receives no incentive fee until our net investment income equals the hurdle rate of 1.75% but then receives, as a "catch-up," 100% of our Pre-Incentive Fee Net Investment Income with respect to that portion of such Pre-Incentive Fee Net Investment Income with respect to that portion of such Pre-Incentive Fee Net Investment Income exceeds 2.1875%.
 The effect of this provision is that, if Pre-Incentive Fee Net Investment Income exceeds 2.1875% in any calendar quarter, our Advisor will receive 20% of our Pre-Incentive Fee Net Investment Income as if a hurdle rate did not apply.
 The first part of the incentive fee is computed and paid on income that may include interest that is accrued but not yet received in cash.